 In case of emergency/overdose

-If you wear too many patches or wear patches for too long, too much lidocaine may be absorbed into your blood.
+If you wear too many lidocaine transdermal patches or topical systems or wear them for too long, too much lidocaine may be absorbed into your blood.
 In that case, you may experience symptoms of an overdose.

 Symptoms of overdose may include: